-To combat this intrusiveness, a growing trend among remote workers has been to employ a mouse mover, which makes it look like you’re toiling away at your computer, even if you’re nowhere near your desk.
+To combat this intrusiveness, a trend among remote workers has been to employ a mouse jiggler, otherwise known as a mouse mover, which makes it look like you’re toiling away at your computer, even if you’re nowhere near your desk.
+(Be warned, though, that there is third-party software that will take screenshots of your desktop, so companies can detect if your mouse is moving around, but otherwise nothing else is happening on your computer.)

-Generally, mouse movers fall into two categories: software and hardware.
-Below, we’ll explain how they work, and models you might try.
+Generally, mouse jigglers fall into two categories: software and hardware.
+Below, we’ll explain how each of them work work, and show you a few models you might try.

 Mouse mover apps